supahcraig/redpanda_basics/Benchmarking/Benchmarking BYOC.md

 ## Peering OMB to the BYOC VPC

+The easiest way to do the peering is to use the `peer_vpcs.sh` shell script (found under Benchmarking in this repo).
+Set the values in `vpcs.env` and then execute the shell script and the peering & all routes will be created for you.

+If you need to do it more manually, these are the steps.

 Create a peering request from Redpanda to OMB, using the OMB cidr accept the request